Malaysia Airlines currently reviewing order for 25 Boeing 737 MAX aircraft

-KUALA LUMPUR (Reuters) - Malaysia Airlines is reviewing its order for 25 Boeing 737 MAX aircraft after recent crashes involving the model, the airline said on Friday.
+KUALA LUMPUR, March 15 (Reuters) - Malaysia Airlines is reviewing its order for 25 Boeing 737 MAX aircraft after recent crashes involving the model, the airline said on Friday.

 In response to a Reuters query, Malaysia’s national carrier said in an email it “had started its process of due diligence to ascertain future operations of the Boeing 737 MAX in light of the recent incidents.”

-The airline said it is currently reviewing its overall 737 MAX program.
+The airline said it is currently reviewing its overall 737 MAX programme.